knolukas/ct-solver-results/README.md

 ## Overview

-In this project, we explore the application of large language models (LLMs) and knowledge graphs to resolve complex VAT chain-transaction cases, specifically within the context of Austrian tax law.
+In this project, we explore the application of Large Language Models (LLMs) and Knowledge Graphs to solve complex VAT chain-transaction cases, specifically within the context of Austrian and European VAT law.

 ## Contents

 The repository includes:

 - Results and outputs from various experiments conducted as part of the research.
-- Visual representations of eall cases in folder visual_representations.
+- Visual representations of all cases in the folder visual_representations.
   - Naming convention for each visual file: <internal_id>_<data_set>_visual_repr.pdf
-  - The node with teh red border has transport responsibiltiy.
-If there is no red border, there was no TR identified by the application (invalid CT).
+  - The node with the red border has the Transport responsibiltiy.
+If there is no red border, there was no Transport responsibiltiy identified by the application (invalid chain-transaction).

 > **Note:**
 > Some data had to be censored to comply with data protection regulations.
 The original, uncensored data is available through the official sources referenced in the paper.